Managing Roles and Clearance in Motivity PM: What They Are, Why They Matter, and How to Use Them

 Roles represent the clinical and non-clinical positions your staff can hold.
 Think Licensed Provider, BCBA-D, BCBA, OT, SLP, BCaBA, RBT, BT, and so on.

-Each role can include important details such as taxonomy codes, supervision permissions, access levels, and requirements (like certifications).
+Each role can include important details such as taxonomy codes, supervision requirements, access levels, and compliance criteria.

 Roles also determine the hierarchy Motivity uses when a provider has multiple credentials, ensuring the system uses their highest applicable role for billing.